ashleycoles/laravel-json-asserter/README.md

 }
 ```

-Using the fluent JSON assertion system in Laravel to test the structure of the JSON we produce a test that looks like this
+Using the fluent JSON assertion system in Laravel to test the structure of the JSON we produce a test that looks like this:

 ```php
 $response->assertJson(function (AssertableJson $json) {